alemaniak/avantica_challenge/README.md

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

+## From Alejandro Farfan (The Developer)
+1.  **Git Push.**
+    Please notice that this project was pushed with gitignore from Gatsby In order to run you need to init the project with Gatsby.

+2.  **Gatsby on Mac**
+    To instal Gatsby on mac you need homebrew and use this command *brew install gatsby-cli.*

+3.  **npm install**
+    run npm install on the project to install all required components such as *react-youtube* (https://www.npmjs.com/package/react-youtube).

 ## 🚀 Quick start

 1.  **Create a Gatsby site.**